kelvinleong0529/Learning-Notes/Golang/cryptography.md

 privateKeyFile, err := os.Open("private_key.pem")
-// read the content of the file using "buffer" from bufio package pemfileinfo, _ := privateKeyFile.Stat() var size int64 = pemfileinfo.Size()
+// read the content of the file using "buffer" from bufio package pemfileinfo, _ := privateKeyFile.Stat()
-pembytes := make([]byte, size)
-buffer := bufio.NewReader(privateKeyFile)
+// Stat() returns the FileInfo structure describing file, if there is an error, it willbe of type *PathError var size int64 = pemfileinfo.Size() pembytes := make([]byte, size) buffer := bufio.NewReader(privateKeyFile)